Pinterest Pixel

 Why is My Case Sensitive VLOOKUP Not Returning Correct Results?

 Your case-sensitive VLOOKUP might not return correct results if there’s a mistake in the function’s structure or syntax.
-Ensure that the EXACT function is used correctly within an array formula, and confirm that you’ve entered the formula as an array (using CTRL+SHIFT+ENTER).
+Check that the EXACT function is used correctly within an array formula, and confirm that you’ve entered the formula as an array (using CTRL+SHIFT+ENTER).
 Also, double-check that your lookup value and the range being searched are both consistent in case usage.

-How to check case-sensitive in Excel?
+How to check case-sensitivity in Excel?

 If you like this Excel tip, please share it